Woman who created green bean casserole dies at 92

 HADDONFIELD, N.J.
-(AP) — The woman who created a Thanksgiving staple — the green bean casserole — has died at age 92.
+(AP) — The woman who created a Thanksgiving staple — the green bean casserole — enjoyed by millions has died at age 92.

 Dorcas Reilly died on Oct.
-15, and her family will celebrate her life Saturday in Haddonfield, New Jersey, where she lived.
+15 of Alzheimer’s disease, said Ken Tomlinson of the Hinski-Tomlinson Funeral Home in Haddonfield, New Jersey.

-Reilly was a Campbell Soup kitchen supervisor in 1955 when she combined green beans and cream of mushroom soup, topped with crunchy fried onions, for an Associated Press feature.
-It is the most popular recipe ever to come out of the corporate kitchen at Campbell Soup.
+Campbell Soup officials said the New Jersey resident was the driving force behind the popular dish, made with green beans and cream of mushroom soup topped with crunchy fried onions.
+The company said it is the most popular recipe ever to come out of its corporate kitchen.

-In a 2005 AP interview marking the recipe’s 50th anniversary, Reilly didn’t remember having a hand in it.
-She said the dish was among hundreds she helped create including tomato soup meatloaf, a tuna noodle casserole and sloppy Joe-like “souperburgers.”
+The original recipe card was donated to the National Inventors Hall of Fame in 2002.

 Most Read Business Stories